Agent-State Construction with Auxiliary Inputs: Auxiliary Inputs

 \section{Auxiliary Inputs}

-In our work, we investigate the use of auxiliary inputs as an input into the agent-state function.
-We adapt and generalize the formalism used by \cite{mozer1996sequence}, but for auxiliary inputs.
-As opposed to only summarizing the past history of experiences, we define auxiliary inputs to summarize the past, present and/or future.
-To do this, auxiliary inputs must summarize \textit{trajectories} for decision making, which also includes potential future interactions, rather than only the agent's history.
+In our work, we investigate the use of auxiliary inputs as an input into the agent-state function, and its implications in the different types of partially observability.
+As opposed to only summarizing the past history of experiences, auxiliary inputs also allows agents to summarize the present and/or future for decision-making.
+To do this, auxiliary inputs must summarize entire \textit{trajectories}, which also includes potential future interactions, rather than only the agent's history.
 We denote these trajectory of an agent at time $t$ as $\traj_t \doteq \{\bm{O}_0, A_0, \bm{O}_1, ..., \bm{O}_t, A_t, \dots, \bm{O}_L\} \in \mathcal{T}$, where $L$ denotes the terminal time step of the trajectory.
 At the time step $t$, an agent will have only a partially realized trajectory, $\traj_t \doteq \{\bm{o}_0, a_0, ..., \bm{o}_t, a_t, \bm{O}_{t + 1}, \dots, \bm{O}_L\}$, where observations including and before $t$ are actualized variables (denoted with lower case letters), whereas all future observations from $t + 1$ to $L$ are still random variables.